new-guy/screeps-os/README.md

     - Then draw roads from storage to controller
     - Then draw roads one by one to active mining routes

+- Add roads that are defined in construction to the roadmap

 ### Post RCL4 - Scouting & Remote Improvements
 - Scouts need to be able to recognize when a room is unreachable and stop sending scouts there for N ticks
 - Avoid mining rooms that are owned by other people